Jean Aurenche

-The Early Years
+The early years

 In the 1920s and 1930s, Jean Aurenche was friends with some members of the surrealist groups.
 His sister Marie-Berthe was the wife of Max Ernst and Max Ernst soon became friend with Jean Aurenche.
 Later, he even appeared in some film commercials directed by Jean Aurenche (for the "Nicolas" Wine, the "Barbes" stores and so on...).
 Jean Aurenche was also a close friend of Jean Cocteau who helped him publish several of his short stories in the famous "NRF".

 In 1933, Jean Aurenche co-directed two short documentaries with Pierre Charbonnier: Pirates du Rhône and Bracos de Sologne.
 He later co-wrote the short film Monsieur Cordon with director Pierre Prévert.
 He soon turned to screenwriting, writing or co-writing several films like L'affaire du Courrier de Lyon (1936) by Maurice Lehmann and Claude Autant-Lara, L'affaire Lafarge or, more famously, Hôtel du Nord that he co-wrote with Marcel Carné and Henri Jeanson.